“. . . the venture has now set its sights unmistakably in the direction of giving primacy to expressiveness and emotion.”

 + Syrian Kitchen

-Pianist/composer Kate and vocalist/lyricist Georgia have collated a collection of songs, old and newly co-written, arranged for trio, string quartet and voice, linked by the many concepts - both personal and global - of finding home.
+In 2019?, Kate and Georgia collated a collection of songs, old and newly co-written, arranged for trio, string quartet and voice, linked by the many concepts - both personal and global - of finding home.

 Finding Home is the maturation of Kate and Georgia's 10-year collaboration, with past performances at Ronnie Scott's, Cleethorpes Jazz Festival and a televised broadcast for BBC Radio Scotland’s prestigious Jazz Nights at the Quay.